 The threads that are used in this procedure are dissolvable by nature.
 This means that the treatment can last up to 1-2 years.
 After they get dissolved, you might have to go for another session.

-Take a look at how this procedure is undertaken at 7 Dimensions Medical Centre from the video below.
+Take a look at how this procedure is undertaken at our medical center in Dubai from the video below.

 Thread lifts consist of the following steps:

 Once the needles are taken out, the procedure will be completed.

 The recovery period is usually short, and you can get back to your normal activities almost immediately.
 You will start noticing the results in subsequent days and weeks once the bruising and swelling start subsiding.

 Please remember not to rub your skin vigorously after the treatment and try not to sleep on your side for a couple of weeks following the procedure.
 This is advised so that you don’t accidentally roll over your newly placed sutures.

 It is also wise to avoid high-intensity workouts and saunas for around two weeks after the treatment.